sirriah/fm-tip-calculator/README.md

 ## Acknowledgments

-I would like to thank to the James from Frontend Mentors Slack, that he push me to the right way :)
+I would like to thank to James from Frontend Mentors Slack, that he push me to the right way :)